misho-cheenii/OS-Lab/lab2/README.md

 <p align="center">
     osh>sort < in.txt
 </p><br/>
-the file in.txt will serve as input to the sort command.
+<br/>the file in.txt will serve as input to the sort command.